How to calculate and reduce your business's burn rate

 Burn rate is the rate at which a business is “burning” their venture capital.
 An example of this is the development costs of building an online platform.
 The business isn’t generating any cash while the engineers are coding.
 The business is spending the amount of cash they have at a certain pace, and the pace of that spending is the burn rate.

 Beginning to generate cash doesn’t eliminate the company's burn rate.
-To achieve positive cash flow, a business needs to bring in more cash than it's spending.
+To achieve positive cash flow, a business needs to bring in more than it's spending.
 That’s known as “cash flow positive.”
 Until you reach that point, you’re still burning some amount of money, albeit at a slower pace as sales increase.
-This is a critical metric to track for all businesses, not just startups or small businesses.
+This is a critical metric to track for all businesses, not just startups.

 Why is knowing your burn rate important?